 Jewish Culture courses can be taken as electives to supplement any Lang major or incorporated into the self-designed Liberal Arts major.
 Undergraduate students from any division of the university who are not

 majoring in Liberal Arts can select the minor in Jewish Culture.
-Liberal Arts majors who complete five Jewish Culture courses—two core courses (Jewish History and the Hebrew Bible) and three electives—and a senior capstone project (guided by a Jewish Culture advisor) receive a letter from the director attesting to their completion of the curriculum.
+Liberal Arts majors who complete five Jewish Culture courses—two core courses (Jewish History and the Hebrew Bible) and three electives and, if they choose, an optional senior capstone project (guided by a Jewish Culture advisor)—will receive a letter from the director attesting to their completion of the curriculum.
 See the requirements (PDF) for the minor (non-Liberal Arts majors) and suggested course sequence (Liberal Arts majors).